Learnwithneeraj/cxCILabProject/README.md

 # cx_app

-Demo of an advanced Checkmarx integration into Gitlab: how to run a CxSAST and/or CxOSA scan in Gitlab pipeline integrated with the Security Dashboard
+Demo of an advanced Checkmarx integration into CircleCI: how to run a CxSAST and/or CxOSA scan in Circle CI pipeline

 Requirements:
-- CxServer up-and-running instance, network-accessible from Gitlab instance
+- CxServer up-and-running instance, network-accessible from CircleCI instance
 - Environment variables:
     - CX_USERNAME
     - CX_PASSWORD (if it has a $ make sure you input two $$)